AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 A permission becomes an asset when it creates observable value.

-For publishers, that means AI reuse needs to produce usage events that can be carried into attribution, audit, and licensing discussions.
+For publishers, that means AI reuse needs to produce usage events that can be carried into attribution, audit, renewal and licensing discussions.

 At minimum, a useful AI usage signal should show: